samuela/torch2jax/README.md

 PyTorch has a non-trivial API surface to cover.
 Contributions are welcome!

-Run the test suite with `pytest` running in `nix shell`.
+Run the test suite with `pytest` running in `nix develop`.
 Format imports with `isort --dont-follow-links .`.